James Patchell Chettle: Davenport Artist

 The Academy is proud that among its members are Francis Dodd, R.A. and A.R.A.'s Charles Cundall and T.C.
 Dugdale.

 New Mills Petty Sessions, 1902

 There was an interesting case in which Mr. James Chettle, a gentleman living at Mellor, was summoned for keeping a ferocious dog.
 The prosecution was undertaken by the police, to whom the case had been reported by the Post Office authorities.
 Miss Hannah Wild, a letter carrier, was attacked by the dog, a large St. Bernard, who flew at her and bit her.
 It had attacked her on a previous occasion, when the defendant paid her doctor's bill and also the damage to her clothing.
 It had on one occasion attacked and bitten a neighbour named Frank Clayton, who had fetched a doctor to the defendant when he was ill, and the doctor ran round the corner.
 (Laughter.)

 The defendant expressed regret, and said the dog was a very valuable pedigree animal and generally quiet.
 He had since kept it chained up, and had a letter box placed on his outer gate.
 The Bench made an order for the dog to be kept under proper control. and the owner to pay the costs.

 Some paintings by Chettle owned by local galleries (not normally on display, unfortunately)

 'Green Door, Wareham, Dorset' (1940)

 'War Memorial, Manchester' (1941)

 In 1941 he took to painting the devastation in Manchester brought about in December 1940 by German bombing.
-This stark landscape 'War Memorial' shows the ruins of Major Street, site of his former workplace.
-The Watts warehouse can be made out in the background.
+This stark landscape 'War Memorial' shows ruins on Major Street, close to his former workplace which survived the bombing.
+The warehouses in Portland Street can be made out in the background.